FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/properties_file_win.md

     "title": "Customize the initialize.properties file",
     "linkTitle": "3.
 Customize the initialize.properties file",
     "weight": "150"
-}A common practice is to create a copy of the <span class="code">initialize.properties </span> file, which is located in the downloaded installation package.
+}A common practice is to create a copy of the `initialize.properties ` file, which is located in the downloaded installation package.
 This gives you an initial intact version should you later need it.

-Customize the <span class="code">initialize.properties </span> file.
-Use the table below to help you with parameter settings; note that the <span class="code">CryptoKey\_Password</span> is mandatory.
+Customize the `initialize.properties ` file.
+Use the table below to help you with parameter settings; note that the `CryptoKey_Password` is mandatory.
 Be sure that if you want to use special characters in a configuration file field, you protect the value by enclosing it in double quotation marks ("").

 > **Note:**
 >